adriancoliba/bright-ideas/README.md

     - Update password.
 Delete account permanently

 ## About
 &nbsp;&nbsp; This project was approached to learn connecting React with a database and manipulate data from it.
+Google's Firebase cloud-based database was a perfect fit for React, as it offers handling user authentication and hosting service besides storing and retrieving real-time data.

-From the beginning, I haven’t identified what exactly had to be build  nor determine the desired outcome.
+&nbsp;&nbsp; From the beginning, I haven’t identified what exactly had to be build  nor determine the desired outcome.
 With this in mind, features were implemented on the fly.
 First I developed a notepad page that updates live with firebase database.
 Secondly, i've decided to add user authentication and authorization to handle login, sign up, reset password and manage routes with react-router for single-page application purposes.

 &nbsp;&nbsp; Now, after getting some exposure to React with Firebase and building some complexity, managing state shared across components became difficult and messy.
 I’ve decided to integrate Redux and Redux-thunk middleware to handle asynchronous actions.